-In 2014 he revealed his lifelong battle with depression when he said “Do you ever have that feeling where you’re not sad but it’s kind of like your brain is telling you ‘oh yeah this isn’t good?’
-And I’m living a half life.”
+In 2014 he revealed his lifelong battle with depression when he said “Do you ever have that feeling where you’re not sad but its kind of like your brain is telling you ‘oh yeah this isn’t good?’
+And I’m living a half-life.”

-His wife Susan Schneider confirmed the cause of death to be suicide due to his history with depression and heart disease.
+His wife Susan Schneider confirmed the cause of death to be suicide due to his history of depression and heart disease.
 Robin had been sober for 20 years after being addicted to cocaine which led him to depression and being hospitalized.
 Robin was quoted as saying “I always thought there is going to be a cure, I am not going to die from this.”

 Robin Williams’ Impact

-Robin Williams became one of America’s most beloved comic actors who had an amazing ability to disarm audiences from around world.
+Robin Williams became one of America’s most beloved comic actors who had an amazing ability to disarm audiences from around the world.
 His TV roles ranged from playing Mork on ‘Mork & Mindy’ (1978) through several seasons of his own self-titled series as well as being “Dr.” Sean Maguire in Good Will Hunting (1997).

-He also starred in many successful movies such as Mrs. Doubtfire, Jumanji, Good Morning Vietnam and Happy Feet just to name a few!
+He also starred in many successful movies such as Mrs. Doubtfire, Jumanji, Good Morning Vietnam, and Happy Feet just to name a few!
 Robin Williams was one of those rare talents who made millions laugh not only with the hilarious characters he created but from the stand-up comedy he had been performing for several years before his big break on TV.